 Genetically modified runners

-GMR’s (Genetically Modified Runners) started showing up in early 2013.
-Gene therapy involving injections of horse DNA into runners was developed by a small group of genetics graduate students unable to find work.
-By sheer luck they met working temporary jobs last summer at a local running store.
+By mere chance, a pair of genetics graduate students, unable to find work, met after taking temporary jobs last summer at Runners Soul.
 Putting their minds together, they developed a brisk backroom business offering pricey gene therapy.

 It's all under the table, but if you say "I like horses", to a sales person, you'll get preferential treatment.

-It’s all under the table, so you have to say “I like horses”, to get preferential treatment.
+It’s all under the table, so you have to say “I like horses”, to get the treatment.

-After horse DNA is injected, runners improve to levels that are beyond human.
-Some side effects include a mutation of the feet which gives a slight hoof-like appearance, and a thin strip of mane on the upper back.horse
+With a series of injections of horse DNA into a runner’s system, performance improves to levels that are beyond human.
+Some side effects include a mutation of the feet which gives a slight hoof-like appearance, along with a thin strip of mane on the upper back.horse

 GMR’s have quickly learned to throttle back to avoid suspicion.
 Winning by a minute or two is okay.
 Crossing the finish line when the second place runner is at the halfway point is not.